la-ots/pelican/docs/foundation/index.md

   key: Foundation
   title: Foundation
   order: 4
-  excerpt: These pieces create the beginning parts of Pelican Design System.
-In order to get the most from it, these pieces must be properly understood.
+  excerpt: These pieces create the base of Pelican.
+These pieces must be properly understood to get the most out of it.
 ---

-## Overview

-These pieces create the beginning parts of Pelican Design System.
-In order to get the most from it, these pieces must be properly understood.